Try Not to Have a Plan B: You Should be All in With Alan A

 He became a person of massive action knowing that personal growth without action is just spiritual entertainment.
 He trusted his intuition, and didn’t wait for answers to take action.

 Fear is the response to the uncertainty which is always present.
 Fear, when harnessed, is a compass showing you where to go, allowing you to be discerning.
 We must become comfortable with fear in order to make better choices.
 Fear is the necessary precursor to change and everything we want and need can be found in the unknown territory of fear and uncertainty.
 Mastin uses fear as his fuel, allowing it to propel him to take action that he might otherwise retreat from.
 It becomes his daily practice.

-He shares a key wisdom nugget that there’s no reason to have a Plan B because it distracts from Plan A. It’s time to make a choice with an uncertain outcome and leap into the unknown.
+He shares a key wisdom nugget that its better not to have a Plan B because it distracts from Plan A. It’s time to make a choice with an uncertain outcome and leap into the unknown.
 Avoiding uncertainty is a comfortable path for many because it brings us back to the familiar and well-trod story of our past.
 Because they’re comfortable, we repeat familiar behaviors even though they no longer serve us.
 Instead of looking back, we better serve ourselves and others by asking “what do I want to create, and why?
-How can I serve others with this creation?”
-Asking these questions creates forward momentum and shifts the focus away from the victim of “why did this happen to me?” to the actor of “what am I learning?”
+How can I serve others with this creation?
+Asking these questions creates forward momentum.
+Moreover, it shifts the focus away from the victim of “why did this happen to me?”
+To the actor of “what am I learning?”